himanshu-matharu/To.Do-App/README.md

 3. Build and Run.

 # License
-The Minimal Weather app is free and open-source software licensed under the GNU General Public License v3.0.
-See the <a href="https://github.com/himanshu-matharu/Minimalist-Weather-App/blob/main/LICENSE">LICENSE</a> file for more details.
+The To.Do app is free and open-source software licensed under the GNU General Public License v3.0.
+See the <a href="https://github.com/himanshu-matharu/To.Do-App/blob/main/LICENSE">LICENSE</a> file for more details.

 # Contact
 For any queries, send me a mail on himanshumatharu1155@gmail.com